serilog-mssql/serilog-sinks-mssqlserver/README.md

 * `batchPostingLimit`
 * `period`
 * `formatProvider`
+* `useMsi`
+* `azureServiceTokenProviderResource`

 ### Basic Arguments

+Adding support for MSI (Managed Service Identities), and AccessTokens in sqlConnections.

 At minimum, `connectionString` and `tableName` are required.
 If you are using an external configuration source such as an XML file or JSON file, you can use a named connection string instead of providing the full "raw" connection string.